Skip to main content

 Does my company have to pay to apply the QCA Code?

-We recommend that any company which claims to apply the QCA Code in respect of accounting periods commencing on or after April 1 2024 will be applying the new QCA Code (2023) and not the QCA Code (2018).
-Companies should update their governance disclosures appropriately.
+The QCA recommends that any company applying the QCA Code in respect of accounting periods commencing on or after 1 April 2024 should be applying the 2023 version.

 Can’t my company just carry on using the old QCA Code?

-No. We recommend that companies migrate to the new Code.
-We will shortly stop supporting the old Code and in time investors and other stakeholders will cease to recognise it.
+No. We recommend that companies migrate to the 2023 Code to keep up with current stakeholder expectations.
+We will shortly stop supporting the 2018 Code.

 Does the QCA monitor application of the QCA Code?